ngochoaitn/gpm-login-private-server-docker/README.md

 chmod +x click-once-mac.sh
 ./click-once-mac.sh
 ```
-- Step 4: (optional, recommend): If you want to save the profile on S3, log in to the private server (default port 80) and configure the "Storage setting"in the GUI.
+- Step 4: (optional, recommend): If you want to save the profile on S3, log in to the private server (default port 80) and configure the "Storage setting" in the web GUI.
 - Step 5 (optional): Enable Docker to start automatically on system startup
 - Step 6 (optional): Change the Docker resource path

-#### Full step use for other OS
+#### Full step use for other OS (Ubuntu, CentOS, Debian, Linux...)
 - Step 1: Install Docker and Docker compose (verify by running the commands `docker --version` and `docker-compose --version`)
 - Step 2: [Download](https://github.com/ngochoaitn/gpm-login-private-server-docker/archive/refs/heads/main.zip) or clone this repository
 - Step 3: Copy `.env.example` to `.env`